ststolz/Peer-Grading-Tool/README.md

 ### Fill in Students

 Now you can fill in the Gmail Adresses of the user which should rate each other.
-The Gmail accounts are needed, so that every student can only edit his document.
+The Gmail accounts are needed, so that every student can only edit his or her document.
 You will find it helpful if students use Gmail Adresses with their names.
-If you need more Rows, just add the additional Gmail addresses in the same col.
+If you need more rows, just add the additional Gmail addresses in the same col.

 ### Fill in Competences and Weightings

-Just Replace the Competences in the Template with the Competences you want to have.
-Under each Competence you can type in an multiplicator to make the impact of the competence higher.
+Just replace the competences in the Template with the competences you want to have.
+Under each competence you can type in an multiplicator to make the impact of the competence higher.

 If you need more competences, add additional columns.
-But be sure, to adopt "Col last competence" in the sidebar.
+But be sure to adopt "Col last competence" in the sidebar.

 ### Make the sheet ready for Peer Grading process